 You should not drink parsley tea if you are pregnant women because it will act as a uterus stimulant and increase your chances of having a miscarriage.

-Excessive amount can cause vomiting, nausea, bloody stools and diarrhea.
+An excessive amount can cause vomiting, nausea, bloody stools and diarrhea.

 The essential oil from parsley tea is very toxic so it’s not recommended to use internally.